 Started by a Russian immigrant who found barely any familiar cuisine in a new country, Russian Tea Time westernises Russian dishes to offer authentic courses that extended to all the meals of the day – not just tea time.

 This is about the only Russian game in town, so if you have a taste for borscht, caviar and blinis, dumplings, stroganoff and stuffed cabbage, this is your place.
 Looking for a back-in-the-day dining experience?
 You’ll find that here, too.
 The dining rooms are old-world comfortable.
 As for the menu, the platters for two are a bountiful bargain.

 Russian tea — a blend of Darjeeling, Ceylon and black currant, served with cubes of white or brown sugar and thick slices of lemon — is only one of the many pleasures during a meal at this Loop jewel.
-The rest of the menu is a balance of the familiar (smoked salmon club sandwich) and the exotic (blinchiki, vareniky, golubtsi).
 Don’t worry: Dishes are carefully described and live up to, or surpass, expectations.